NEIAAC/e-neiler/README.md

     nuitka <options> src/main.py
     ```

-    See the build [workflow](./.github/workflows/build.yaml) for a list of options used for each platform.
+    See the [deploy workflow](./.github/workflows/deploy.yaml) for a list of options used for each platform.